RagtimeGal/blog/content/Essays/Worldbuilding Origins.md

 *Mysenvar* has come a long way since then.
 Although the core concepts of the setting haven't changed, the execution of those ideas and the depth of the setting's world have increased drastically in quality.
 # The Present
-None of my projects are created with the end goal of monetization—though I cannot say I've always held this standard.
-Although it would be nice to some day support myself based on my creativity alone; it's a goal I hope to achieve, but not one I purposefully strive towards.

 Writing this article required a lot of trudging through message archives, post histories, and my memories—which are admittedly poor—and it was an eye-opening experience to the actual change and progress I've made over the years.

 Worldbuilding is my favorite hobby, and the one I've practiced the longest[^data_packing].
 My projects are a large part of who I am; an extension of my beliefs and a showcase of my creativity.
 I've been building worlds since I first started drawing and writing.
 And, hopefully, I'll continue to practice worldbuilding well into the future.